 Filing Requirements: Each corporation, LLC and financial institution that has a franchise tax responsibility must file a public information report (PIR) to satisfy their filing obligation.
 The PIR is due on the date the franchise tax report is due.
-The report must be completed and signed by an officer, director or other authorized person of the corporation, LLC or financial institution.
+The report must be completed and signed by an officer, director or other authorized person.
 A separate PIR is to be filed for each corporation, each LLC and each financial institution that files a separate franchise tax report or that is part of a combined group (unless the corporation, LLC or financial institution is not organized in Texas and does not have physical presence in Texas).